-For the uninitiated business owner – or, for that matter, the novice – the procurement process can appear to be a simple, basic procedure.
+For the uninitiated business owner, the procurement process can appear to be a simple, basic procedure.

 Locate needed goods.
 Pay.
 Receive purchased goods.
 Document transaction.

-Procurement is so dynamic, in fact, that it requires constant analysis and monitoring by someone (or a team) within an organization.
-There is always more to know/more data to analyze/more forecasts to produce – all of which is a responsibility of procurement.
+Procurement is so dynamic, in fact, that it requires constant analysis and monitoring by purchaser or a purchasing department within an organization.
+There is always more to know, more data to analyze, more forecasts to produce — all such responsibilities rest with procurement.

 So…what are the stages in the procurement process?
 What are those constantly evolving pieces in procurement?